 In recognizing the central role of a rational examination of experience, virtue ethics employs axioms of commitment that are attractive to the modernist.
 Our duty is primarily to ourselves, to promote our own flourishing, through the operation of our own reasoning.
 Now this certainly sounds egotistical, placing oneself at the center of the moral bullseye.
 But as a practical matter, it makes sense to place natural freedom where it can act most efficiently in determining truth as a means of choosing the good as the moral agent defines it.
 So most of our moral duty is to ourselves: to choose in the welter of experience those desires that conduce to our own flourishing.
 We owe our first duty to ourselves, a happy condition of the rationality that also directs the will to pursue it.
 The egotist might make the same observation.
 But virtue ethics also emphasizes that a requisite part of that flourishing requires living in communities with loved ones and strangers, collaborating with them in pursuit of the wholesome goods that both we and they need not only to live but to live well.
 Recognizing the necessity of collaboration and the commonality of needs compels me to also recognize my reliance on others for my own happiness or at least a part of it and their reliance on me (see “Needs Anchor Morality”).
 They have the same right to fulfillment that I have, the same needs as persons, and so equity demands—and practical reasoning in pursuit of my needs requires—collaboration in pursuit of common goods.
 When that reasoning applies to the role of the state as stranger-writ-large, it justifies government, which is simply an enlargement of virtue ethics as it applies to strangers’ duties to practice justice (see “Two Senses of the Common Good”).
 So in regard to strangers, virtue ethics is both self and other-regarding in equal measure.
 In essence, it refuses to use the knife of analysis to slice the incommensurable elements of flourishing as other moral systems see them.
 Our duty is to direct our own desires toward flourishing, but that same duty and that same flourishing requires us to share some common goods with strangers in custom and law.
 Is this selfish or selfless?
 Is it duty or desire?
 Properly understood, virtue ethics and natural law theory erase such distinctions.

 That may well be, but the preference we show family and friends must be an anomaly in that pursuit of equity.
 How can morality allow that and still claim to be both equitable and just?
 Aristotle answered that question by saying, “If all men were friends, there would be no need for justice.”
 We may acknowledge that strangers are due our collaboration for common goals like economic cooperation and obedience to law, but because we love family and friends and because at least some of that love is rooted in a mutual dependence for the satisfaction of needs only met by those we love, we give them a generosity beyond justice.
 We find it almost demeaning to resort to justice in dealing with them, as when loved ones resolve their disputes in Family Court.
 Recent feminist criticism has reminded us that justice must be families’ minimum goal rather than their maximum as it is with strangers.
 Love willingly gives more, or at least we think it should.
-Equity requires that we give all their due, but nothing forbids us from giving to those we love more than their due and even to forego any part of that calculation of justice.
+Equity requires that we give each her due, but nothing forbids us from giving to those we love more than their due and even to forego any part of that calculation of justice.
 We are wise to approach families this way, for familial life is far too intimate, its circumstances too changeable, its give-and-take too fluid, for calculations of justice to arbitrate its undistilled experiences.
 Love replaces justice in intimate circumstances.
 And so it is that we make that more strenuous effort at least in part because we feel the duty to and, if we have developed good habits, also because we desire to.
 When we find ourselves unable to meet our own needs because of circumstance or misfortune, we instinctively turn first to those we love for assistance, and that reliance depends on a similar practical appeal to the knowledge that directs choice.
 Just as we know our own needs better than those we love, so too do those we love know them far better than strangers.
 This explains why the principle of subsidiarity forms an indispensable support for virtue ethics.
-It asks loved ones to act on behalf of those unable to meet their own needs not in justice but in love, and obligates strangers and government as the aggregate of strangers-writ-large only for a small subset of common needs and for an even smaller duty when subsidiarity fails without fault.
+It asks loved ones to act on behalf of those unable to meet their own needs not in justice but in love, and obligates strangers and government as the aggregate of strangers-writ-large only for a small subset of common needs and for an even smaller duty when subsidiarity fails.
 This set of preferences sets up a three-ring moral bullseye: self, those we love, and strangers.
 It regards all three as inescapable human categories founded upon our nature and our needs, our duties and our desires.
 Because the ring of family and friendship is small relative to the strangers in the world, we possess the means to meet the demands of love with reasonable consistency –one reason why our friends and kin are naturally self-limiting in number– but the difficulty of that effort must remind us of how impossible it would be to enlarge that privileged circle to all strangers just as our instinctive desire to extend love also reminds us of how cramped and limiting we would find to restrict such generosity to only ourselves.

 Virtue ethics employs three concentric rings of self, family and friends, and strangers.
 Our duty to strangers, including the state, is founded upon justice (see “Toward a Public Morality”).
 Equity distributes justice as a human right through the modalities that functional natural law theory describes.
 To those in our inner ring, duty and desire drive us toward love as we act to fulfill needs appropriate to those who care deeply about: friends and family.
 At the center of the moral bullseye sits the moral agent whose reasoning examination of experience guides moral choosing that systematically harmonizes her duties and her desires to herself and others, provided she has developed the habitual character to desire what she needs.